cncounter/translation/tiemao_2018/31_WebRTC/5_Stream_video_with_RTCPeerConnection.md

 Imagine that Alice and Bob want to use RTCPeerConnection to set up a video chat.

-假设 Alice 和 Bob 想通过 RTCPeerConnection 进行视频聊天。
+假设 Alice 和 Bob 想通过 RTCPeerConnection 进行视频通话。

 First up, Alice and Bob exchange network information.
 The expression 'finding candidates' refers to the process of finding network interfaces and ports using the [ICE](http://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) framework.